Am I eligible?

 The Access Plan will help you communicate your learning needs with Lecturers, Course Coordinators and other relevant staff.

 For any students requiring support while on a Placement, Access and Inclusion can develop a Placement Plan which will outline any requirements and adjustments.

-Your Access Plan will be valid for a set period and Access and Inclusion will contact you at least one month prior to the expiry of your plan, to review your adjustments and update where appropriate.
+Your Access Plan will be valid for a set period.
+The Access and Inclusion team will contact you at least one month prior to the expiry of your plan to review your adjustments and update where appropriate.

 Please note: Your Access Plan will not disclose your condition and it will not be listed on any formal documentation.
-The focus of the document is to outline any reasonable adjustments that will enable you to participate in the learning environment on the same basis as other students.
+The focus of the document is to outline any reasonable adjustments that will enable you to study with ease.

 How do I register?